OrenVilderman/express-on-typescript/README.md

 ## Usage Example

-This is how you simply run the server with the supported UI and API routs,
+This is how you simply run the server with the supported UI and API routes,
 You can use it from Postman or from the UI at `http://localhost:5000/`

 ```